SeitaBV/timetomodel/Readme.md

 `timetomodel` was made to change that.
 It describes the data treatment of a model, and also automates common data treatment tasks like building train and test data.

 As a *data scientist*, experiment with a model in your notebook.
 Load data from static files (e.g. CSV) and try out lags, regressors and so on.
+Compare plots and mean square errors of the models you developed.

 As an *engineer*, take over the model description and use it in your production code.
-Often, this would entail not mich more than changing the data source (e.g from CSV to a column in the database).
+Often, this would entail not much more than changing the data source (e.g from CSV to a column in the database).

 `timetomodel` is supposed to wrap around any fit/predict type model, e.g. from statsmodels or scikit-learn (some work needed here to ensure support).